Deous/VSC-Guide-for-esp32/README.md

 ## Setup and verify environment variables

-Make sure all path and idf variables are present and pointing to right locations IDF_PATH is cruicial.
+Make sure all path and idf variables are present and pointing to right locations.
+IDF_PATH is cruicial.
-You can use run-command way to set them up with <u>setx IDF_PATH "...your path to esp-idf folder" </u>
+You can use run-command way to set them up with `setx IDF_PATH "...your path to esp-idf folder"`

 Example setup:
 <br/>